realXtend/doc/arch_article/presapp.rst

 control the shared view.
 Then if the presentation material is left in the scene for anyone to visit at other times, control can be freed for anyone.
-Changes to the index attribute are synchronized for all participants so they can update the outline GUI accordingly.
+Changes to the index attribute are synchronized for all participants so theniqy can update the outline GUI accordingly.

 For the outline view, the code can add a 2D panel with thumbnails of all the slides and hilight the current one.
 For free browsing,